evanckennedy/student-portal/README.md

 ## Overview

 This project is a comprehensive web application designed to manage student information, courses, and departments within a university setting.
-The application is built using .NET CORE with an N-Tier architecture, employing Entity Framework Core for database operations.
+The application is built using ASP.NET Core MVC with an N-Tier architecture, employing Entity Framework Core for database operations.
 It demonstrates proficiency in database design, functionality implementation, user interface design, and efficient navigation.

 ## Contributors